modelica/fmi-standard.org/pages/faq.md

 ## What are the new features of FMI 3.0?

-- Clocks and Co-Simulation with events
+- New FMU kind "Scheduled Execution":
+  Allows coupling several FMUs with one, external scheduler.

+- Clocks:
-  Introduce clocks for synchronization of variable changes across FMUs and event mode in co-simulation.
+  Introduce clocks for synchronization of variable changes across FMUs.

+- Co-Simulation with events:
+  Introduces early return and event mode in co-simulation.

 - Array variables:
   Allow FMUs to communicate multi-dimensional variables and change their sizes using structural parameters.